-Since our inception in 1962, we’ve provided rapid financial assistance to more than 10,000 prisoners of conscience and their dependents and distributed more than £4m.
-This funding ensures immediate relief, rehabilitation, resettlement and requalification at the time of greatest need.
-We evaluate all funding requests rigorously to ensure precious funds are provided to the most deserving cases.
-This is achieved by exercising expertise built up over many years and by utilising our network of over 50 different distribution channels including human rights organisations, refugee groups, community organisations, universities and solicitors.
+Since our inception in 1962, we’ve provided rapid financial and practical assistance to more than 10,000 prisoners of conscience and their dependents and distributed more than £4m.
+This has been achieved by exercising expertise built up over many years and by utilising our network of over 50 different distribution channels including human rights organisations, refugee groups, community organisations, universities and solicitors.